ninaleo/ransut-core/.gitlab/issue_templates/design-task.md

-# Describe what is needed
+# What should be done?

 1. Update issue topic according description
 2. ..